Protein intake for Older Athletes and Triathletes

 A new study published in the American Journal of physiology – Endocrinology and Metabolism has shown this to be true.
 Researchers from the University of Arkansas for Medical Sciences examined how four different meal plans affected the muscular health of 20 healthy adults ages 52 to 75.
 The researchers randomly assigned participants to one of four groups:

 After four days, researchers found that the more protein participants ate – no matter the timing – the better their bodies were at building muscle.
 Specifically, those who ate double their RDA of protein increased their rates of muscle protein synthesis (the process by which cells use protein to build muscle) and improved their net protein balance (the difference between muscle protein synthesis and protein breakdown).

 As we age, we naturally lose muscle mass and strength due to a trifecta of reduced muscle response to protein intake, changing hormones and for some, less physical activity.
-Called sarcopenia, this gradual loss of muscle mass has caused many health problems, including insulin resistance, low bone mineral content and density, falls and fractures – even death, says lead author IL-Young Kim, a researcher with the university’s Centre for Translational Research in Aging & Longevity.
+Called sarcopenia, this gradual loss of muscle mass has caused many health problems, including insulin resistance, low bone mineral content and density, falls and fractures say researchers with the University of Arkansas Centre for Translational Research in Aging & Longevity.